simdjson/simdjson/README.md

 ## Large files

 If you are processing large files (e.g., 100 MB), it is likely that the performance of simdjson will be limited by page misses and/or page allocation.
+[On some systems, memory allocation runs far slower than we can parse (e.g., 1.4GB/s).](https://lemire.me/blog/2020/01/14/how-fast-can-you-allocate-a-large-block-of-memory-in-c/)

 You will get best performance with large or huge pages.
 Under Linux, you can enable transparent huge pages with a command like `echo always > /sys/kernel/mm/transparent_hugepage/enabled` (root access may be required).
 We recommend that you report performance numbers with and without huge pages.

+Another strategy is to reuse pre-allocated buffers.
+That is, you avoid reallocating memory.
+You just allocate memory once and reuse the blocks of memory.

 ## Code usage and example